-6.2.2.1 File Name Duplicates Another File Accepted Within Last 12 Months
+5.2.4.1 File Name Duplicates Another File Accepted Within Last 12 Months

-To identify the unique file that has been accepted, CMS requires that all files include a ten-digit alphanumeric file ID.
+To identify the unique file that has been accepted, CMS requires that all files include a 10-digit alphanumeric file ID.
 This file ID is required when submitting test or production data.
 Once a file ID has been submitted and accepted in test or production, the same file ID may not be submitted on any other files within 12 months.

 In addition, if a file ID was accepted in encounter data processing prior to October 2003, the file ID should not be used for Risk Adjustment processing within 12 months.
-The NSF and UB-92 formats support a 10-digit file number while the RAPS format requires a 10-digit format.
-FERAS performs an edit of the entire 10 digit file number, therefore submitters should make certain that those digits are unique.
+FERAS performs an edit of the entire 10-digit file number, therefore submitters should make certain that those digits are unique.